-Videos, examples, solutions, worksheets, games and activities to help Algebra 1I students learn about hyperbola conic sections.
+A series of free, online video lessons with examples and solutions to help Algebra students learn about about hyperbola conic sections.

 The following diagrams show the conic sections: circle, ellipse, parabola, hyperbola.
 Scroll down the page for examples and solutions on Hyperbolas.

 A hyperbola is a type of conic section that is formed by intersecting a cone with a plane, resulting in two parabolic shaped pieces that open either up and down or right and left.
 Similar to a parabola, the hyperbola pieces have vertices and are asymptotic.
 The hyperbola is the least common of the conic sections.

 This video defines a hyperbola and explains how to graph a hyperbola given in standard form.

 This video explains how to graph a hyperbola in general form.